spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 ## Dynamic Placement

-Dynamic placement is the default deployment method when you are deploying Azure clusters through Palette.
-With dynamic placement, Palette creates the network resources required for your cluster.
-To support dynamic placement, ensure Palette has the following actions at the subscription level scope.
+Dynamic placement is the default method for deploying Azure clusters through Palette.
+With dynamic placement, Palette dynamically creates the network resources required for your cluster.

 | Actions                                             | Scope level  |